8 family-friendly walks in the New Forest

 A Coven of witches, Burley, Hampshire, UK

 Families will love the short route, which takes you on a food tour of local tea rooms and pubs.
-It’s no surprise that it’s one of the most popular walks around Burley, as it’s bursting with opportunities to eat!
-You really will be be spoilt for choice when it comes to sampling local New Forest produce such as fudge, cheese, and farmhouse cider.
+It’s bursting with opportunities to sample New Forest produce.

-If you’re feeling energetic, extend you walk along the disused railway line to The Old Station House Tea Rooms at Holmsley.
+If you’re feeling energetic, extend your walk along the disused railway line to The Old Station House Tea Rooms at Holmsley.

-Burley is also a fantastic places for hiring bikes in the New Forest.
-There are nine traffic-free cycle routes which start in Burley and explore the surrounding area.
+Burley is also a fantastic place for hiring bikes in the New Forest, with nine traffic-free cycle routes starting in the village.

 Whitefield Moor, Brockenhurst